watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_index_pdf_and_office_documents_elasticsearch.md

 -H "Content-Type: application/json" --cacert "${ES_CACERT}"
 ```

-OPTIONAL: Once all documentss are indexed, you can stop the `fscrawler` app or if you would like to, you can leave it running to keep the filesystem in sync if new documents are added or old ones removed.
+OPTIONAL: Once all documents are indexed, you can stop the `fscrawler` app or if you would like to, you can leave it running to keep the filesystem in sync if new documents are added or old ones removed.
 To stop the app , run the following:

 ```
 docker-compose down